 Background and Introduction

-Hertfordshire and west Essex health and care organisations, including NHS Clinical Commissioning Groups (CCGs) aim to continually improve efficiencies with the planning, design and delivery of health and care services for our local population from providers – including hospitals, GP practices, ambulance services, social care and nursing homes.
+Hertfordshire and West Essex Integrated Care Board will aim to continually improve efficiencies with the planning, design and delivery of health and care services for our local population from providers – including hospitals, GP practices, ambulance services, social care and nursing homes.
 We are also responsible for facilitating the delivery of co-ordinated, integrated care to ensure that patients experience improved outcomes and seamless, timely service provision.

 With this core objective in mind, My Care Record allows clinicians and other staff directly involved in your care to access information about your health and treatment.
 The people caring for you will access appropriate and limited health and care records in order to make the best decisions about your diagnosis, treatment and care.
 These health and care professionals may include GPs, hospital-based clinicians, social workers nurses and health visitors.